Our 7 Favorite Offbeat Wedding Destinations

 3. Nuwara Eliya, Sri Lanka

 Are your clients looking to jump straight into their honeymoon post-ceremony?
 Lush scenery and diverse wildlife can be found everywhere in Sri Lanka!
-Imagine sitting with your legs dangling out the train doors and it zips through the tea plantations.
+Imagine sitting with your legs dangling out the train doors as it zips through the tea plantations.
 Clients who love to hike will see giant Buddha statues popping up over the jungle canopies.
 Elephants and monkeys roam freely there as well.
 The city of Anuradhapura is a UNESCO World Heritage Site!
 This capital is famous for its well-kept ruins from ancient Sri Lankan civilization.

 For weddings, the Heritance Tea Factory in Nuwara Eliya (Little England) offers great wedding packages.
 Rolling green hills, tea estates, waterfalls, and colonial period mansions offer options for those who want more than just beaches.